googleapis/google-cloud-java/docs/client_retries.md

 | 1                       	| 1500ms      	| 0ms         	| 0ms          	| 1500ms     	|
 | 2 (Retry)               	| 3000ms      	| 200ms       	| 1700ms       	| 4700ms     	|
 | 3 (Retry Not Attempted) 	| -           	| 400ms       	| -            	| -          	|
 The third retry attempt is not attempted because the computed retry delay (400ms) would invoke the RPC after the total timeout (400 + 4700 > 5000).

-The RPC will return a failed message after 4700ms.
+The RPC will return a failure message after 4700ms.

 #### Example 2
 This example is similar to Example #1, but has a longer total timeout to showcase an additional